bkuhn/talks/SCALE-2014/npo-acct.markdown

 + ERP workflows always make assumptions about their preferred vertical market.

+# ERP Workflow FAIL: Example

++ Most accountants will tell you: &ldquo;Accrue funds when you issue an invoice&rdquo;.

++ That's *usually* correct.

++ Except when it isn't.

++ NPO Fundraising trick: issue an invoice that you don't have a good faith basis to be paid.

++ Of course, accountants agree that this is &hellip;
+      + fine under GAAP &hellip;
+      + as long as you *don't* accrue.

 # More Info / Talk License

 + URLs / Social Networking / Email: